-Cafés, restaurants, a bank and a pharmacy off the Camino.
+Cafés, restaurants, a bank on the Camino and a pharmacy a little off it, signposted.
 Restaurante Complexo Xacobeo opens for breakfast and does a good Pilgrim Menu.
 There's a very well-stocked supermarket on the corner opposite Albergue Aitzenea (off the Camino to the right).

 Tap / click here to go to the Camino Guide website.

 The Camino de Santiago Guide is also available as an app.
 It contains all the great information as this online guide plus:

 - offline, zoomable maps which show you your exact location